-Total is a global oil and gas group with a presence in chemicals.
+Total is an integrated global oil and gas group with a presence in chemicals

 Total is one of the leading global oil and gas groups.
 The company operates in more than 130 countries and covers every oil industry segment, from Upstream to Downstream.
 Total is also a major player in chemicals and is committed to the development of renewable energy.

 Brent rose to USD 54/b on average in 2017 from USD 44/b in 2016 while remaining volatile.
 The group demonstrated its ability to capture the benefit of higher prices by reporting adjusted net income of USD 10.6 billion, a 28% increase (compared to a 24% increase in Brent), from 2016, and a return on equity above 10%, the highest among the majors.
 The Upstream, in particular, increased its results by more than 80% and its operating cash flow by close to 40%.